dfyockey/RomanDigital/README.md

 ## Requirements

-RomanDigital requires Android 5.1 or greater and is designed to run on a phone or tablet.
+RomanDigital requires Android 5.0 or greater and is designed to run on a phone or tablet.
 Running on a laptop, desktop pc, TV, or watch will likely result in a time display that's "unoptimized for the given device's screen size"; in other words, "too small" or "too large".

-When the widget is installed on the Home screen, the app will request permission to set exact alarms.
-In order for the widget to be able to provide accurate time on Android 14 or greater, the user needs to grant this permission.
+When the widget is installed on the Home screen of a device running Android 14 or greater, the app will request permission to set exact alarms.
+In order for the widget to be able to provide accurate time on such a device, the user needs to grant this permission.
 Otherwise, the widget will still work, but the time it displays will lag the system clock by several seconds.

+## Known Device Limitations

+The RomanDigital app will run on a 5th Generation Amazon Kindle Fire, which is based on Android 5.1, but the widget will not.
+It seems that the Fire's modifications to Android prevent installation of *any* app widget.
+This was confirmed using both the Fire's own launcher and [Nova Launcher](https://novalauncher.com/) (free version).
+RomanDigital has not been tested on other Fire versions.

 ## FAQ (Foremost Anticipated Questions)

 > Q: "There's no alarm feature, so why the need to set exact alarms?"
 >
-> A: The great and powerful Google has not seen fit to enable widgets to receive the ACTION_TIME_TICK intent broadcast thru the system each minute.
-Setting an alarm for exactly the time of each next minute is the only straightforward way (that I know of) for a widget to get a tick each minute.
+> A: The Android API doesn't enable widgets to receive the ACTION_TIME_TICK intent broadcast thru the system each minute.
+Setting an alarm for the exact time of each next minute is the only straightforward way (that I know of) for a widget to get a tick each minute.

 > Q: "Will there ever be an alarm feature?"
 >
-> A: Maybe.
-But I'd be using Arabic numbers in the UI to set alarms because using Roman numerals would up the chances of setting the wrong time.
+> A: Maybe, but it's not high on the priority list at this point.

-> Q: "Why is the exact alarm permission request so awkward?
+> Q: (Android 14 or greater) "Why is the exact alarm permission request so awkward?
 Why not just have a switch right on the Settings screen?"
 >
 > A: Because of the way Google set it up.
-They require you, the user, to go to the system's permission setting screen and switch the switch there yourself.
-Fortunately, an app can at least provide a button to take you to that screen.
-Otherwise, you'd have to dig around in the settings and find the right permission yourself.
+They the user to go to the system's permission setting screen and switch the switch there themselves.
+A permission to use exact alarms could be set without asking for user permission, but at the risk of an app store blocking or removing the app if they think the permission is being misused.

 > Q: "Why can't I change the font/text color/background color/widget background transparency/etc?"
 >